-Most cats will return the behavior, but occasionally in tomcats, an argument of sorts may follow before any acceptance of greeting is reached.
+Most cats will return the behavior, but occasionally in tomcats, an argument may follow before any acceptance of greeting is reached.
 You may well have heard the guttered cries of cats in your neighborhood.
-A low growl, followed by high pitched screeching.
+A low growl, followed by high-pitched screeching.

 This is meant as a warning, with the idea that one cat will usually back down.
 A brief scuffle may ensue on rare occasions, but this does not last more than a few seconds.

 If two cats are comfortable in one another’s company, they too will perform play behaviors similar to those seen in dogs.

 Dogs and cats both also use the same body language as a threat or show of frustration.
 When either animal feels threatened or scared, the hairs along the spine will stand on end.
 The tail hair will also stand erect in cats, making the tail appear much larger and bushier.

 These physical signals are all done to prevent a physical altercation.
 Animals only ever fight as a last resort, as the likelihood is that both parties will end up injured.
 This is why visual communication is so important.